FOTODOK and Casco Art Institute: Working for the Commons present:

 Not limited to the exhibition space upstairs, the entire building becomes activated.
 Researchers Lieke Hettinga and Deborah Sielert, architect Andreas Müller, artist Christian Nyampeta, and writer Siobhan Wall, among others, share their contributions related to the Abraham Dolehof.
 Works and materials inspired by the area and the building of Lange Nieuwstraat 7 are brought together and staged to consider what a place offers us, how we are preserving, maintaining, and nourishing our resources, and how to cultivate the “we” of this location.

 This Creaking Floor and All the Ceilings Below was conceived as both a follow up on the subject of collective memory that is currently in the spotlight of FOTODOK and as the first Chapter within Common Grounds: Story / Heritage, co-produced by Casco Art Institute: Working for the Commons and FOTODOK.
-The complete work of This Creaking Floor and All the Ceilings Below is on view through 5 April, while slight adaptations will be made for the following chapters of the exhibition program where more artists and contributions gradually join and transform the space.
+In response to the Covid-19 crisis, chapter two to four will be presented in other forms outside of the exhibition spaces.
+Visit casco.art/program for more information.

 Find more information about the upcoming chapters and public events of Common Grounds: Story / Heritage coordinated by Casco here.